 One of the easiest ways to identify a food allergy, intolerance, or sensitivity is to keep a diet log.
 Note days that the diaper rash, acid poop, or other symptoms of indigestion occur and find common factors, then cut one factor at a time from your baby’s diet to see what works.
 Breastfeeding moms will also need to track their own diet and avoid problem foods.

-As fructose sensitivity is a common culprit of acid diaper rash, I caution that not all fruit will get a reaction (bananas for instance are fine) and remember that high fructose corn syrup will also create an issue ( “high fructose”).
+As fructose sensitivity is a common culprit of acid diaper rash, I caution that not all fruit will get a reaction.
+Bananas, for instance, are often fine and remember that high-fructose corn syrup can also create an issue ( “high fructose”).

 How do you treat acid poop burns?